lanyamd2/MovieNightPlanner/README.md

 # MovieNightPlanner
 ## About

-Developed by: Movie Night 01
+Developed by Movie Night 01

 The web application searches for requested movies and TV series from the `TMDB API` and `JustWatch API` and presents them to the user.